bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-20-newsletter.md

   alternative to [CPFP carve-out][topic cpfp carve out], which is currently used by [LN anchor outputs][topic anchor outputs].
-V3 transaction relay, including sibling eviction, is not currently enabled for mainnet.
+V3 transaction relay, including sibling eviction, is not currently enabled for mainnet. {% assign timestamp="1:02:19" %}

 - [LND #8310][] allows the `rpcuser` and `rpcpass` (password) configuration parameters to be retrieved from the system environment.
-  This can allow, for example, a `lnd.conf` file to be managed using a non-private revision control system without storing the private username and password.
+  This can allow, for example, a `lnd.conf` file to be managed using a non-private revision control system without storing the private username and password. {% assign timestamp="1:09:04" %}

-- [Rust Bitcoin #2458][] adds support for signing [PSBTs][topic psbt] that include taproot inputs.
+- [Rust Bitcoin #2458][] adds support for signing [PSBTs][topic psbt] that include taproot inputs. {% assign timestamp="1:10:12" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=day_after_posting %}